Sylius/Stack/docs/grid/custom_filter.md

             ->setParameter(':stats', $data['stats'])
         ;

-        // For driver abstraction you can use the expression builder.
-ExpressionBuilder is a kind of query builder.
+        // You can leverage the ExpressionBuilder to apply driver-agnostic filters to the data source.
+       // Combined with restrict(), it provides query builder–style functionality for grid filters.
         // $data['stats'] contains the submitted value!
-        // here is an example
         $dataSource->restrict($dataSource->getExpressionBuilder()->equals('stats', $data['stats']));
     }
 }